-Update a Template with the Branding Panel
+Update a Template with the Theme Panel

-Within Community Builder, the simplest way to change the look of a template is with the Branding panel.
-Administrators can quickly style an entire community using branding properties to apply colors, specify fonts, and add a logo.
+Within Community Builder, the simplest way to change the look of a template is with the Theme panel.
+Administrators can quickly style an entire community using the theme panels to apply colors, specify fonts, add a logo, or adjust general page structure and defaults.

-The properties set in the Branding panel apply to the pages in a template and most off-the-shelf components.
-However, a few components don't respond to branding property changes, which is a limitation of solely using the Branding panel.
+The properties set in the Theme panel apply to the pages in a template and most off-the-shelf components.
+Use Branding Sets to quickly apply bundles of colors, images, and fonts.

-The Branding panel's properties also apply to custom Lightning components that use standard design tokens to control their appearance.
+The Theme panel's properties also apply to custom Lightning components that use standard design tokens to control their appearance.

-Note: To unify the branding properties of the login pages with the rest of the pages of your community, update your template in Settings > Update.
-Otherwise, you have to brand the login pages separately.
+Note: If you are still using the template from Spring '17, to unify the theme properties of the login pages with the rest of the pages of your community, update your template in Settings > Updates.
+Otherwise, you have to theme the login pages separately.

-Salesforce Help: Update Your Community's Template Salesforce Help: Brand Your Community with Community Builder
+Salesforce Help: Update Your Community's Template Salesforce Help: Theme Your Community with Community Builder